Personalized Direct Mail Retargeting: Driving High Conversions

 One reason personalized direct mail retargeting is so effective is that you can tailor, move quickly, and also leverage that “pause for reflection” in the real world.

 They are away from their computer/mobile device, even if it’s printed and mailed the next day.
 They are in a different mindset than in the instant-gratification attention span of a computer.
-If your ad is personalized and arrives a day or two later, they will no doubt review your offer again.
+If your ad is personalized and arrives a day or two later, they will likely revisit your offer.

 While email retargeting and ad retargeting are effective options, they can also feel a little intrusive at times.
 That’s why personalized direct mail retargeting is so effective.
 It’s a powerful tool in the mix (and an essential one).
 Here are the steps we’ve found to be the most effective: